Life of Moses Lesson 11 Day 5

 Failure to understand this has led many to try and earn fellowship with the Lord by their holy actions.
 That means people aren’t going through Jesus to approach God, but they are trusting in their own holiness.
 That is totally wrong and makes us vulnerable to Satan’s condemnation.
 God doesn’t accept us based on what we do.
 It’s all about our faith in Jesus.
 But if we have faith in Jesus and fellowship with Him, holiness will come as a fruit–not a root–of that fellowship (Romans 6:22).
 Andrew Wommack’s Living Commentary.

 The verse referenced for this question (1 John 1:6-9) complicates the answer, in my opinion.
-I think John is addressing a doctrinal issue other that broken fellowship with the Lord.
+I think John is addressing a doctrinal issue other than broken fellowship with the Lord.
 Believers don’t say they have no sin.

 As I’ve mentioned before and likely will again, I’m trying to overcome long-term exposure to condemnation teaching.
 I love the following explanation of walking in the light—